2000 Pacific hurricane season: Tropical Storm Kristy

-Part of the same tropical wave that spawned Tropical Storm Chris in the Atlantic uneventfully crossed the rest of the Atlantic and passed far out to sea into the Pacific before it organized into Tropical Depression Fourteen-E on August 31.
-Despite significant shear, the depression strengthened into Tropical Storm Kristy as it meandered far from land over the open ocean.
-Wind shear then dissipated the system on September 3, just 210 kilometers from where it first formed.
+The same tropical wave that spawned Tropical Storm Chris in the Atlantic later crossed into the eastern Pacific on August 22.
+Continuing to the west, it organized into Tropical Depression Fourteen-E on August 31.
+Despite significant shear, the depression strengthened into Tropical Storm Kristy on September 2, with peak winds of 40 mph (65 km/h).
+Kristy meandered far from land over the open ocean, and was soon affected by wind shear.
+Within 18 hours of attaining tropical storm status, Kristy fell to tropical depression strength.
+It dissipated on September 3, just 130 mi (210 km) from where Kristy formed.